 While French roulette is touted as an entirely different game, it bears many similarities to European roulette.
 In fact, the European roulette wheel and the French roulette wheel are identical.
 The only differences coming with the lettering on the French roulette wheel which includes a betting deck with the following words: Passe (19 – 36), Pair (even), Manque (1 – 18), Impair (odd), and specific designations for 1-12, 13-24, and 25-36.
 A good understanding of the table layout will serve players well when selecting their preferred roulette game.
 Many of the aforementioned elements are available in all versions of roulette, including online and land-based roulette games.

-Players will do well to practice roulette online to gain a better understanding of each of these terms, definitions, and rules.
+Players will do well to practice roulette online to gain a better understanding of each of these terms, definitions, and rules and play Roulette for entertainment.
 Karamba.com offers players a varied selection of roulette games, including: Roulette Lounge, Roulette Pro, Roulette Royal, European Roulette, and standard Roulette.

 Five Simple Steps to Get Started with Roulette

 - Learn the ins and outs of the game rules, mechanics and payout combinations by reading this Roulette review.

 - Establish a firm budget for playing Roulette with.
 Never chase losses, or wager more than you can afford.